phlowers/mechaphlowers/docs/user_guide/ug_cable_model.md

     b' = b \cdot \cos \beta
 $$

-For the implementation, there is another way to see the cable plane:
+Another way to see the cable plane is to rotate the cable plane:
-- after elevation correction (M and N have to have the same elevation after correction).
+- correct elevation difference
-- rotation of $\beta$ angle around MN.
+- rotation of $\beta$ angle around MN which is horizontal with the correction
-- reapply back elevation correction.
+- reapply the elevation correction.

 ## Catenary model